duffn/python-poetry/README.md

 ## Tags

 All images use the [official Python images](https://hub.docker.com/_/python) as their base.
+All images are build when code is merged to the `main` branch.

 - The `X.X-<name>` tags, for example `3.9-slim` should use the [most recent version of `poetry`](https://github.com/python-poetry/poetry/releases).
   - If you'd like, you can also pin to a specific version of `poetry` using the `X.X-<name>-X.X.X` tags, where `X.X.X` is a version of `poetry` starting with the minimum version of `1.1.4`.
 For example, `3.9-slim-1.1.4`.
+  - Furthermore, you can pin to a build to a specific date by using the `X.X-<name>-<date>` tags.
 - You can find all available tags on [Docker Hub](https://hub.docker.com/repository/docker/duffn/python-poetry/tags?page=1&ordering=last_updated).

 ## License